blakegreendev/serverless-blog/source/_drafts/Learning-Containers-for-Today-and-Learning-Serverless-for-Tomorrow.md

 date: 2018-08-06 18:45:24
 ---

-When I attended my first AWS Re:Invent confere
+When I attended my first AWS re:Invent conference in 2016, it seemed like every session or chatter in the hallways was about containers.

+{% asset_img cvs.jpg %}

+# Containters
+In my opinion, containers are the logical next step for a traditional SysAdmin.

+# Serverless